Foster a Dog or Cat

 Shadow cats are the most difficult to find homes for because they are often the most misunderstood and frustrating for families to work with.
 Most of us see an adorable cat face and just want to pet them & shower them with love and affection!

-Shadow cats are the strays who show a desire for love but need time to learn that they can trust humans to respect them.
+Shadow cats are the strays who show a desire for human affection but need time to learn that they can trust humans to respect them.
 They need a home that will provide a safe place, regular meals, and a daily routine to help build their trust in humans, and build up confidence in themselves.
+Not all shadow cats come around to human interaction, some can learn to trust within weeks, some it can take months or even years.

-Shadow cats are the strays who show a desire for love but need time to learn that they can trust humans to respect them.
+Shadow cats are the strays who show a desire for human affection but need time to learn that they can trust humans to respect them.
 They need a home that will provide a safe place, regular meals, and a daily routine to help build their trust in humans, and build up confidence in themselves.
+Not all shadow cats come around to human interaction, some can learn to trust within weeks, some it can take months or even years.